-- 1.1 This guidance provides Police Officers and staff with a framework to determine the boundaries of acceptability regarding the receipt of gifts and hospitality. - 1.2 This Procedural Guidance has also been adopted by the Office for the Police and Crime Commissioner (OPCC). - 1.3 Police Officers, Police staff (and OPCC staff) need to understand that the acceptance of gifts, gratuities and hospitality can undermine personal and professional integrity.
-The Constabulary and PCC have a responsibility to prevent allegations of corrupt practice or improper relationships with any member of the public or corporate body arising from the offer or acceptance of any gift, gratuity or hospitality. - 1.4 The Professional Standards Department and the Police & Crime Commissioner (PCC) have the direct responsibility for overseeing and scrutinising procedures governing the acceptability, or otherwise, of any gift, gratuity or hospitality.
+- 2.1 This guidance provides police officers and staff with a framework to determine the boundaries of acceptability regarding the receipt of gifts and hospitality. - 2.2 This Procedural Guidance has also been adopted by the Office for the Police and Crime Commissioner (OPCC). - 2.3 Police officers, police staff (and OPCC staff) need to understand that the acceptance of gifts, gratuities and hospitality can undermine personal and professional integrity.
+The Constabulary and PCC have a responsibility to prevent allegations of corrupt practice or improper relationships with any member of the public or corporate body arising from the offer or acceptance of any gift, gratuity, or hospitality. - 2.4 The Professional Standards Department and the Office Police & Crime Commissioner (OPCC) have the direct responsibility for overseeing and scrutinising procedures governing the acceptability, or otherwise, of any gift, gratuity, or hospitality.

-2. Key Principles
+Section 3 Key Principles

-- 2.1 Police Officers, Police staff (and OPCC staff) should demonstrate the highest standards of professional behaviour, honesty and integrity.
-In particular, they should not compromise or abuse their position by soliciting the offer of any gift, gratuity or hospitality in any way connected to, arising from, their role within the Police (OPCC) Service whether on or off duty. - 2.2 As a further guiding principle, Police Officers, Police staff (and OPCC staff) should not accept the offer of any gift, gratuity, favour or hospitality unless it complies with the circumstances and considerations as set out below as to do so might compromise their impartiality or give rise to a perception of such compromise. - 2.3 Offers of a gift, gratuity or hospitality vary widely according to the circumstances and will range from readily identifiable examples of criminality (such as a breach of the Bribery Act 2010) through to instances of entirely appropriate and reasonable display of gratitude and common courtesy which do not breach the integrity of any party. - 2.4 The provisions of the Bribery Act 2010 contain 2 general offences.
-These include, Section 1 offering, promising or giving of a bribe (active bribery).
+- 3.1 Police officers, police staff, and OPCC staff should demonstrate the highest standards of professional behaviour.
+In particular, they should not compromise or abuse their position by soliciting the offer of any gift, gratuity or hospitality in any way connected to, arising from, their role within the Police Service and OPCC whether on or off duty. - 3.2 As a further guiding principle, police officers, police staff, and OPCC staff should not accept the offer of any gift, gratuity, favour, or hospitality unless it complies with the circumstances and considerations as set out below as to do so might compromise their impartiality or give rise to a perception of such compromise. - 3.3 Offers of a gift, gratuity or hospitality vary widely according to the circumstances and will range from readily identifiable examples of criminality (such as a breach of the Bribery Act 2010) through to instances of entirely appropriate and reasonable display of gratitude and common courtesy which do not breach the integrity of any party. - 3.4 The provisions of the Bribery Act 2010 contain 2 general offences.
+These include Section 1 offering, promising, or giving of a bribe (active bribery).
 Section 2 the requesting, agreeing to receive or accepting of a bribe (passive bribery).
 The provisions of the Act extend the definition of bribery to include seeking (or agreeing) to bring about improper performance of duties which includes a public function such as policing.
-Improper performance amounts to any breach of an expectation that a person will act in good faith, impartially or in accordance with a position of trust. - 2.5 The Act does not prohibit reasonable and proportionate hospitality and promotional or other similar business expenditure intended to improve the image of a commercial organisation, market products and services or build business relationships.
+Improper performance amounts to any breach of an expectation that a person will act in good faith, impartially or in accordance with a position of trust. - 3.5 The Act does not prohibit reasonable and proportionate hospitality and promotional or other similar business expenditure intended to improve the image of a commercial organisation, market products and services or build business relationships.
 However, it is clear that hospitality, promotional or other similar business expenditure can be employed as a bribe.
-Considerations in this regard will include the degree of lavishness of a gratuity or hospitality, its relative value, the industry norm and the extent to which that gratuity or hospitality is connected to the business in question.
+Considerations in this regard will include the degree of lavishness of a gratuity or hospitality, its relative value, the industry norm, and the extent to which that gratuity or hospitality is connected to the business in question.
 The existence or otherwise of previously offered or accepted gratuities or hospitality may also be relevant.